No love match for Germany in Merkel's third grand coalition

 AfD leader Alexander Gauland told reporters his party was already reshaping politics.

-“Spahn would not have become minister if his views weren’t resonating in the CDU,” he said, adding that the election results had spurred Merkel to listen to critical voices in her party.
-“And this new insight is thanks to the fact that the AfD has such a great result in the election.”
+“Spahn would not have become minister if his views weren’t resonating in the CDU,” he said, adding that the election results had spurred Merkel to listen to critical voices in her party.“And this new insight is thanks to the fact that the AfD has such a great result in the election.”

-Kramp-Karrenbauer said the two blocs would strive for “constructive” cooperation, but criticised efforts by the SPD to reverse a ban on abortion advertising.
+Kramp-Karrenbauer said the two blocs would strive for“constructive” cooperation, but criticised efforts by the SPD to reverse a ban on abortion advertising.

 Additional reporting by Joseph Nasr; editing by Andrew Roche